ChristianSch/checkBTC/README.md

 checkBTC
 ========

-Display the Bitcoin course in the status bar of OS X. Version 1.0.1
+Display the current market price of Bitcoins in the status bar of OS X.

 Changelog
 =========